ralphjsmit/filament/packages/schemas/docs/02-forms/03-select.md

     ->searchPrompt('Search authors by their name or email address')
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `searchPrompt()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Setting a custom searching message

 When you're using a searchable select or multi-select, you may want to display a custom message while the search results are being loaded.
 You can do this using the `searchingMessage()` method: